 • Other insurances which protect you against other events, like home insurance, car insurance or private medical cover.

 Mortgage providers will ask that you have buildings cover in place, and we can review your needs in other areas to ensure you are sufficiently covered.

 Is equity release right for me?

 With underfunded pension schemes and increasing pressure on the government to provide the state pension to a population which is living longer, many people are finding themselves without enough money to have the retirement they have aspired to.
 If this sounds familiar, equity release may be a suitable option for you, helping to supplement your existing retirement provisions without leaving your home.

-Equity release come in various forms, so whether you need to create an income to make ends meet or want to release a lump sum to improve your home or fund a once-in-a-lifetime holiday, we will search the market to find the most suitable plan for you.
+Equity release come in various forms, so whether you need to create extra income or release a lump sum, we will search the market to find the most suitable plan for you.

 Taking equity release is a major decision and it does come with risks.
 We offer experienced, specialised advice and will walk you through every step of the process.
 We will meet you for a consultation in the comfort of your home and we are happy to involve your family or someone you trust to support the conversation if this will make you feel more comfortable.